cube-web3/contract-integration/README.md

 Making use of CUBE3's RASP (Runtime Application Self Protection) functionality requires that your smart contracts be integrated with the CUBE3 protocol on-chain.
 Creating your integration involves the following steps:

 - Inheriting from a CUBE3 base contract.
 This will be the Cube3Integration.sol contract if yours is a standalone contract implementation, or Cube3IntegrationUpgradeable.sol if you're using a proxy pattern.
-- Deploying your integration to a supported network - see the list of supported networks [here]().
+- Deploying your integration to a supported network - see the list of supported networks [here](https://docs.cube3.ai/supported-blockchain-networks/cube3-protect-products).
-- Decorating the functions you wish to protect with the cube3Protected modifier and including the cube3SecurePayload as a function argument (covered in [link here])
+- Decorating the functions you wish to protect with the cube3Protected modifier and including the cube3SecurePayload as a function argument (covered in [Step 3](#step-3-add-the-cube3protected-modifier-to-your-functions))
-- Creating an account with CUBE3 and registering your integration on-chain with the CUBE3 protocol (covered in [link here]).
+- Creating an account with CUBE3 and registering your integration on-chain with the CUBE3 protocol (covered in [docs coming soon...]).

 For the sake of clarity, any mention of "an integration" or "your integration" from this point onwards refers to your deployed smart contract/s that have inherited from one of the CUBE3 base contracts.